-The sense of "objects or events suggested by music" is from 1854.
-Sense of "broadcasting presentation" is from 1923.
-Computer sense (noun and verb) is from 1945.
+The sense of "objects or events suggested by music" is from 1854 (program music is attested by 1877).
 Spelling programme, established in Britain, is from French in modern use and began to be used early 19c., originally especially in the "playbill" sense.
-Program music attested from 1877.

 1889, "write program notes" (a sense now obsolete); 1896 as "arrange according to program," from program (n.).

 Of computers, "cause to be automatically regulated in a prescribed way" from 1945; this was extended to animals by 1963 in the figurative sense of "to train to behave in a predetermined way;" of humans by 1966.
 Related: Programmed; programming.